Biktarvy® (BIC/FTC/TAF)

 c/mL=copies/mL

-CD4=clusters of differentiation 4
+CD4=cluster of differentiation 4

 Cmax=maximum concentration